 ).
 This identifier is persisted across all future events for that same user.

-Littledata still sends events which can't be linked back to the customer, so you can measure accurate volumes of user activity (e.g. total revenue).
+Littledata's complete event tracking means you can measure accurate volumes of user activity (e.g. total revenue).
 Every web analytics system has similar limitations to the above - but our servers ensure that even when customers block scripts (does not want to be tracked), you can still anonymously include their orders in the total.

 The following issues can all lead to an abnormal level (more than 10%) of events not linked to the pre-checkout web session.